 You can see this all across television and most recently social media as well.
 These influencers are used to push everything under the sun from jewelry to all of the weight loss products I see every time I open Instagram.

 Allowing yourself to be influenced by their lifestyle and trying to imitate them will have you spending money you don’t need to.
 According to TransUnion reports, the average debt per borrower is $5,554.
-These are expenses that you could use to build a strong emergency fund, save for home ownership, or to retire before the average age of 62.
+These are expenses that you could use to build a strong emergency fund, save for homeownership, or retire before the average age of 62.

 So how do we stop?
 How can escape the habit of “Keeping Up With The Joneses”?
 This obsession to have the biggest and flashiest things is just stressful.
 There will always be someone that seems to be richer and happier than you are.

 Everything that glitters isn’t gold, and your material possessions won’t fill any void in your life.
-A study has shown that materialistic world views correlates to lower self-actualization, less vitality, more anxiety, and more depression.
+A study on aspiring for financial success has shown that materialistic worldviews correlate to lower self-actualization, less vitality, more anxiety, and more depression.

 Experiences are the memories we look back on with happiness, not the $50 shirt bought 10 years ago.
 Find true joy in the experiences shared with those around you.